 It began when Aunty Kang began confusing sugar with salt, a mistake she would never have made.
 Uncle Poh initially thought his wife was being absent-minded and attributed it to ageing.

-However, after Aunty Kang went missing on multiple occasions, Uncle Poh sensed something amiss.
+However, after Aunty Kang went missing on multiple occasions, Uncle Poh sensed something was amiss.

 “There was once she was lost for three days and I was so worried,” Uncle Poh shared in Mandarin.